cognesy/instructor-php/NOTES.md

 2) Custom LLM classes.
 LLM class is the one that needs to handle all model / API specific stuff (e.g. function calling - vide: Claude's FC XML "API", streaming, modes, etc.).

+### JSON_MODE vs function calling

+Add JSON_MODE to the LLM class, so it can handle both modes.

+### MISTRAL_MODE

+Review Jason's Python code to understand how to handle function calling for Mistral.

+### YAML

+For models not supporting function calling YAML might be an easier way to get structured outputs.

 ## Observability